asallen91/Fix-My-Boredom/README.md

       }
     })

-npm install and npm start will be need to be ran in the command line in your editor to run this App on your local machine.
+npm install, npm install axios and npm start will be need to be ran in the command line in your editor to run this App on your local machine.